PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques

-\item \textbf{Workspace} -- \textit{attention layer}, \textit{FFN layer} or \textit{embedding layer}: In cognitive science, workspace is a limited-bandwidth communication channel in which different modules exchange their information \cite{Baars1988-BAAACT}.
+\item \textbf{Workspace} -- \textit{attention layer}, \textit{FFN layer} or \textit{embedding layer}: In cognitive science, workspace is a limited-bandwidth communication channel in which different modules exchange information \cite{Baars1988-BAAACT}.
 In AI, \citet{goyal2022coordination} use a shared workspace model to describe systematic information exchange between specialist regions in a neural network.
-In the present context, most PEFT techniques use attention layers and/or fully connected layers in the PLM as their workspace.
-In Table~\ref{tab:modularity structural properties}, we additionally indicate, where appropriate, the specific locus of interaction within the workspace -- \textit{queries/values}, \textit{keys/values}, \textit{(FFN) intermediate representation}.
+In our context, most PEFT techniques use attention layers and/or fully connected layers in the PLM as their workspace.
+Table~\ref{tab:modularity structural properties} additionally indicates, where appropriate, the specific locus of interaction within the workspace -- \textit{queries/values}, \textit{keys/values}, \textit{(FFN) intermediate representation}.

 \end{enumerate}